 What is it: Koi wa Ameagari no You ni (After the Rain)

 "Koi wa Ameagari no You ni," also known as "After the Rain," is an anime that stands out for its sensitive narrative and well-developed characters.
-The story revolves around Akira Tachibana, a 17-year-old girl who works at a coffee shop and finds herself falling in love with her manager, Masami Kondo, a 45-year-old man.
-This age difference and the circumstances of their lives create an intriguing plot that explores themes of love, loneliness, and the pursuit of dreams.
+The story revolves around Akira Tachibana, a 17-year-old girl who works at a coffee shop and finds herself in love with her manager, Masami Kondo, a 45-year-old man.
+This age difference and the circumstances of their lives create an intriguing plot that explores themes such as love, loneliness, and the pursuit of dreams.
 The anime is an adaptation of the manga of the same name by Jun Mayuzuki, which has won many fans for its delicate and realistic approach to human relationships.

 - Directed by: Takashi Nanba